MichaelMireku/INTERNET-EXPLORER-sol/README.md

 # $IE White Paper

-## Internet 1.5: An Innovative Web Preservation Archive
+## Internet 1.5: An Innovative Blockchain Solution to Web Preservation.

-Internet 1.5 aims to address the problem of disappearing internet content by creating a decentralized platform for archiving and sharing digital media.
+The $IE has its flagship product to be Internet 1.5, which aims to address the problem of disappearing internet content by creating a decentralized platform for archiving and sharing digital media.
 By leveraging blockchain technology and decentralized storage solutions, Internet 1.5 ensures that valuable content remains accessible and secure for future generations.

 ## Vision